17th Annual Law Review Symposium on Antitrust Law "The FTC: 100 Years of Antitrust and Competition Policy"

 Law Review Program Co-Sponsored by the LEC

-The George Mason Law Review and the Law & Economics Center at George Mason University School of Law proudly present the George Mason Law Review 17th Annual Antitrust Symposium “The FTC: 100 Years of Antitrust Policy.”
+Program Description: The George Mason Law Review and the Law & Economics Center at George Mason University School of Law proudly present the George Mason Law Review 17th Annual Antitrust Symposium “The FTC: 100 Years of Antitrust and Competition Policy.”
 In commemoration of the Federal Trade Commission’s centennial, the symposium will focus on the FTC's unique contributions to the development antitrust policy.
-The symposium will feature an opening keynote address by FTC Chairwoman Edith Ramirez and a keynote lunch panel featuring several former FTC Chairs including Jon Leibowitz, Timothy J. Muris, James C. Miller III, and Deborah P. Majoras.
+The symposium will feature an opening keynote address by FTC Chairwoman Edith Ramirez and a keynote lunch panel featuring several former FTC Chairs including Jon Leibowitz, Timothy J. Muris, and James C. Miller III.
 The remainder of the day will consist of panel discussions on the Commission’s role in several developing areas of antitrust and will feature the Honorable Douglas H. Ginsburg, Commissioner Julie Brill, Commissioner Maureen K. Ohlhausen, and Commissioner Joshua D. Wright.

 For More Information, Contact: